seb1080/webOneBiteAtaTime/basics/architecture/architecture.md

 - Stateless: dependent only on the input parameters that are supplied.

-- Stateful: relies on the `session state` of some kind stored in a particular werver to process the request.
+- Stateful: relies on the `session state` of some kind stored in a particular server to process the request.

-To avoid statefull nature cookies need to be use on the client side.
+To avoid stateful nature cookies need to be use on the client side.

 ...SPA,

 ...PWA

 ...RESTful API

-# ProgressiveWorkOut Case Study
+# Progressive WorkOut Case Study

 Front-end     HTTPS request       Back-end                 Database PWA